Discover the Unique Blue Java Banana: The “Ice Cream Banana”

 3.4 Fruiting

-As the female flowers transform, Blue Java bananas begin to swell and exhibit their characteristic pale blue hue before ripening into yellow fruit.
+As the female flowers transform, the Blue Java bananas begin to swell and exhibit their characteristic pale blue hue before ripening into yellow fruit.

 3.5 Harvesting and Plant Senescence